Kunnamkulam: Arthat St. Mary's Orthodox Cathedral (Arthat Valiyapally)

 Situated in Arthat, approximately one mile south of Kunnamkulam, this cathedral is among the oldest Christian churches in India.
 Believed to have been established by St. Thomas the Apostle in AD 52, Arthat Valiyapally has played a pivotal role in the spiritual life of the Malankara Orthodox Syrian Church.
 The church underwent reconstruction between 1805 and 1827 after being damaged during Tipu Sultan's invasion.
 The church has the largest cemetery in Kerala, spanning approximately 4.5 acres of land.

 St. Matthias' Orthodox Church (Ambala Palli), South Bazar

-Ambala Palli has a rare stylistic synthesis that uniquely blends Hindu temple architecture with Christian liturgical function.

 Commonly referred to as "Ambala Palli"—a name derived from the Malayalam words ambalam (temple) and palli (church)—St. Matthias’ Church is a prominent and historically significant Christian place of worship located in the heart of South Bazar, north of the Anjoor-Kunnamkulam road and west of the Guruvayoor-Kunnamkulam road.
-The church a distinctive appearance that uniquely blends Hindu temple architecture with Christian liturgical function.
-This stylistic synthesis is rare and makes the church a visual and cultural landmark in the region.
-It attracts visitors for both its spiritual significance and its unique architectural legacy.
+The church has a distinctive appearance that uniquely blends Hindu temple architecture with Christian liturgical function.